jocelynmass/event_bus/README.md

 # Indirect API

 This API allows to indirectly notify subscribers.
 Event Bus will create a thread from which the subscribers will be called.
 In a case a subscriber would consume too much CPU, the remaining subscribers would be defered to a new thread.
 This would ensure subscribers to be executed in a maximum known latency (EB_MAX_SUB_LATENCY_MS * number of subscribers). eb_pub API now takes a priority flag.
 It can either be low or high priority.
-Event published as high priority will take over any other events already queued to event bus.
+Events published as high priority will take over any other events already queued to event bus.

 ![Direct API Diagram](docs/eb_indirect.svg)